Czxck001/Style-Note/02-Clarity.md

 # Clarity
+- Charactors to subjects
+- Actions to verbs
-Subject and charactor; action and verb; Nominalization and passive voice.
+- Proper Nominalization and passive voice

 ## The First Two Principles of Clear Writing
 1. the subjects of the sentences name the cast of charactors